clusterlink-net/clusterlink/CONTRIBUTING.md

  code for a pull request, best to open an issue first and get feedback before investing time and effort.

 If possible, make a pull request as small as possible, or submit multiple pull request to complete a feature.
 Smaller means: easier to understand and review.
 This in turn means things can be merged faster.

 ## New Contributors

 If you're new to ClusterLink, you are in the best position to give us feedback on areas of our project that we can improve, including:

 * Problems found during setting up a new developer environment
 * Gaps in our guides or documentation
 * Bugs in our automation scripts

-If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!
+If something doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!

 We have [good first issues](https://github.com/clusterlink-net/clusterlink/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for new contributors and [help wanted](https://github.com/clusterlink-net/clusterlink/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)